dabamos/dmpack/test/README.md

 $ export DM_MQTT_PORT="1883"
 ```

 If not set, the affected tests will be skipped.
-To skip the pipe, plotting and
+To skip the gm, pipe, plotting,
-message queue tests, set:
+and message queue tests, set:

 ```
+$ export DM_GM_SKIP=1
 $ export DM_MQUEUE_SKIP=1
 $ export DM_PIPE_SKIP=1
 ```